Trader’s Vocabulary: Bitcoin Hashrate

 A Bitcoin grew from its humble beginnings, the number of miners grew.
 In the early stages, the mining rewards were high.
 The early stages of mining were feasible on a home computer, and the award was 50 BTC for each successful block.
 Modernly, the hash function block reward is 6.25 BTC, and the hash rate measures range from trillions to quintillions of hashes per second.

 The Bitcoin Hash System

 Globally the Bitcoin hash rate produces a block about every 10 minutes.
-The algorithm controls the difficulty of the hashing problems to keep the rate of closing consistent, as the level of activity decreases, the level of difficulty increases.
+The algorithm controls the hashing problems’ difficulty to keep the rate of closing consistent; as the level of activity decreases, the level of difficulty increases.

 Mining is a Game of Chance

 Bitcoin mining requires high-levels of hashing power.
 A single machine must operate in the range of trillions of hashes per second to compete.
 With millions of competitors, the chances of an individual machine winning an award is extremely small.
 Perhaps once in a decade or more.
 The miner must not only solve the problem, and they must be first.

 Miners increase their chances of winning by adding more TH/s incapacity.
 Modern machines operate in the range of 60 to 100 TH/s.
 The global Bitcoin Network must multiply those numbers by millions.